-In the case of The Caravaners from 1909, perhaps a pseudonym was necessary, since its humour depends on a really vicious caricature of the pre-First World War Prussian military caste.
+In the case of The Caravaners from 1909, perhaps a pseudonym was useful, since its humour depends on a really vicious caricature of the pre-First World War Prussian military caste.
 However, since von Arnim had been married to one of these Prussians for nearly 20 years when she published the novel, it has to be assumed that she knew what she was writing about.
-Her husband was a member of the German aristocracy who eventually went to prison for debt, and she named him The Man of Wrath in her earlier novels, based on their life together, so that might not have gone down too well at home.
-She left him in 1908 and moved to England, around which time she must have been writing The Caravaners.
-Count von Arnim died in 1910.
+Her husband was a member of the German aristocracy whom she named the Man of Wrath in her earlier novels, based on their life together, so that might not have gone down too well at home.

 The Caravaners is largely set in England, the first time Elizabeth had done this in her fiction, and is also told in the first person, and by a man, two more new things.
 Her narrator is a stout, middle-aged, pompous, arrogant, lazy, vain and judgemental Prussian man.
 Almost all her novels are told by or through a woman, who is someone sympathetic or at least someone we can feel empathy for, with whom the reader is expected to identify.
 There is no way in human nature that anyone could sympathise with the narrator of The Caravaners, Baron Otto von Ottring, and yet this is one of von Arnim’s funniest, most entertaining, and secretly delightful novels.
 How so?